 This torture began where "Via dolorosa" is located in the Muslim quarter, an alley that runs through the ancient city of Jerusalem.
 It is from El Omaria school, built on the ruins of the Antonia Fortress where "Pontius Pilate" judged Jesus.
 That begins the way of the 14 points that ends at the Basilica of the Holy Sepulcher, right in the heart of the Christian neighborhood.

 Jerusalem is rich in places found in the New Testament, places known as: The Temple Mount, the Mount of Olives, Mount Zion, Cenacle, Gethsemane and many others.
 Sababa Tours specializes in operate Christian pilgrimage tours to Israel.

 Jerusalem is rich in places found in the New Testament, places known as: The Temple Mount, the Mount of Olives, Mount Zion, Cenacle, Gethsemane and many others.
 Sababa Tours specialized in operate Christian pilgrimage tours to Israel.

 Jerusalem according to Islam

-The 3rd holiest place of Islam, narrated by your private tour guide.
+The 3rd holiest place of Islam, will be narrated by your private tour guide.

 This is the place where the abortive sacrifice of Ishmael, son of Abraham, and the alliance between God and man on Mount Moria, the mosque's esplanade, took place.

-This is the place where the prophet Muhammad, founder of Islam, would have had a night vision and according to the story, he travelled from Mecca to Jerusalem on the back of his white winged horse called "Al Buraq" so to go to the rock of sacrifice.
+This is the place where the prophet Muhammad, founder of Islam, had a night vision and according to the story, travelled from Mecca to Jerusalem on the back of his white winged horse called "Al Buraq" in order to go to the rock of sacrifice.

 Muhammad ascended to heaven from this rock to receive the command of God to pray five times a day.

-In 691 AD the "dome of the rock" will be built, one of the oldest remains dating back to the first Muslim dynasty called the Umayads.
+In 691 AD the "dome of the rock" was built and it is one of the oldest remains dating back to the first Muslim dynasty called the Umayads.